Tekki/sql-ledger/doc/development.md

 If you encounter an error or have a feature idea, first of all open an issue on our [GitHub repository](https://github.com/Tekki/sql-ledger/issues) so we can discuss it further.
 Contributors are expected to be human beings and identifiable as such.

+For improvements to translations refer to [Updating and Creating Translations](translations.md#updating-and-creating-translations).

-The entire contribution process is:
+The contribution process for code changes is:

-* opening of an issue
+- opening of an issue
-* description of the facts
+- description of the facts
-* discussion of the options
+- discussion of the options
-* assessment of the risks
+- assessment of the risks
-* decision on the path to be taken
+- decision on the path to be taken
-* code change
+- code change
-* opening of a pull request
+- opening of a pull request
-* check if the new code meets the expectations
+- check if the new code meets the expectations
-* publication of a new release
+- publication of a new release

 Familiarity with Git and creating pull requests on GitHub is required.
 Sign the commits.
 Remember that changing the code is step 6 on the above list, not the